gerson-makino/Delphi-Oracle-Tools-for-DBA/README.md

 - Scripts organization by projects
 - The project interface is quite similar to "windows explorer"
 - Several graphics can be created or customized using results from your sql commands

+It was developed using RAD Studio (AKA Delphi)

 -------------------------------------------------------------------------------